| ESTABLISHING A

 first one who really understands what our gut level needs are!"

 Needless to say, I got the assignment.
+Those words were

 important to that executive and to his company.